See programs you qualify for

-Raleigh is North Carolina's capital city and the second-largest city in the state, with a population of about 482,000 and a median home price around $395,000.
-As a hub of the Research Triangle, Raleigh's housing market is competitive but first-time homebuyers have access to substantial local assistance.
-The City of Raleigh offers up to $45,000 in down payment and closing cost help through its Traditional Homebuyer Assistance Program, and up to $60,000 through its Enhanced program for homes in targeted areas.
-Wake County also offers up to $50,000 in forgivable assistance for buyers in surrounding towns.
-Combined with statewide NCHFA programs and federal options like FHA and VA loans, Raleigh-area buyers can potentially stack significant assistance to make homeownership more attainable.
+Raleigh is North Carolina's capital city and a hub of the Research Triangle, with a population exceeding 503,000 and a median home price around $430,000.
+First-time homebuyers in Raleigh have access to some of the strongest local assistance in the state.
+The City of Raleigh offers up to $45,000 in down payment and closing cost help through its Traditional Homebuyer Assistance Program, and up to $65,000 through its Enhanced program for homes in targeted areas.
+The NACA Homebuyer Program provides a no-down-payment, no-closing-cost mortgage at below-market rates for qualifying buyers.
+Combined with statewide NCHFA programs like the NC 1st Home Advantage Down Payment ($15,000) and federal options like FHA and VA loans, Raleigh-area buyers can stack significant assistance to make homeownership more attainable.

 Raleigh Traditional Homebuyer Assistance Program